eProsima/Micro-CDR/README.md

 *Micro CDR* uses a static buffer, and allow to serialize and deserialize in both, big endianness and little endianness.

+## Commercial support

+Looking for commercial support?
+Write us to info@eprosima.com

+Find more about us at [eProsima’s webpage](https://eprosima.com/).

 ## Usage examples
 This is a code example showing the serialization and deserialization of a string.
 As *Micro CDR* uses a static buffer, the user has to provide a defined buffer and its size during the *ucdrBuffer* creation.